 Nancy Lewis, once The Who’s US PR, was on the documentary talking about her role in boosting the Python’s US profile, as were others from the US (and UK) music industry.
 Both Led Zeppelin and Pink Floyd ‘invested’ in Python and they were signed to Charisma Records (home of Genesis, the Nice and Lindisfarne) by another supporter, Charisma boss Tony Stratton-Smith.
 I remember that one of their Charisma LPs had ‘three sides’; only two really but on one of them what you heard depended on where the needle dropped at the beginning – you could own it for weeks and only hear some of the sketches.
 In this way I missed the cheese shop sketch for weeks, and the bouzouki player who wouldn’t shut up while Cleese ordered the Camembert that was so runny it ran right out of the shop.

-Famously, of course, George Harrison came to their rescue to bankroll Monty Python’s Life Of Brian, which as Eric Idle was fond of saying, was “the most anyone has ever paid for a cinema ticket.”
-After EMI Films pulled out for fear of offending the religious establishment (probably the most-easily offended of bodies anywhere, ever) Harrison put his mansion Friar Park on the table to raise his $4 million investment in a movie that was the fourth highest grossing film in Britain that year and whose total US gross in 1979 was $19,398,164.
+Most famously, of course, George Harrison came to their rescue to bankroll Monty Python’s Life Of Brian, which as Eric Idle was fond of saying, was “the most anyone has ever paid for a cinema ticket.”
+After EMI Films pulled out for fear of offending the religious establishment (probably the most-easily offended of bodies anywhere, ever) Harrison put his Henley mansion Friar Park on the table to raise a $4 million investment in a movie that was the fourth highest grossing film in Britain that year and whose total US gross in 1979 was $19,398,164.

 George also took delight in appearing in All You Need Is Cash, the 1978 Python spin-off mock-documentary featuring The Rutles, a parody of The Beatles co-directed and co-written by Eric Idle.
 Earlier, in 1976, George appeared in the Python stage show in New York during its Broadway run, joining the Mountie chorus to sing ‘The Lumberjack Song’.
 Michael Palin, Eric Idle and Co returned the compliment by performing the same Python sketch at George’s memorial concert at the Albert Hall in 2002.